-Many performing artists are unable to keep practising their profession until retirement, whether for health reasons or because they can no longer handle the physical demands of their job.
-Particularly for dancers, professional retraining is an inherent part of their career: due to the physical demands of their job, they need to find a new career at the average age of 35.
-Some may be able to find another position in the same field, but for many, the only option is retraining.
+Many performing artists are not able to pursue their profession until their regular retirement.
+Be it for health reasons or because they can no longer cope with the physical demands of the profession.
+For dancers in particular, a career change is an inherent part of their career: due to the physical demands of their profession, they have to reorient themselves at an average age of 35.
+Some are able to find another position in their traditional field, but many have no choice but to retrain.

-Due to the rather low wages that artists receive during their career, it is often not possible to save money for professional retraining.
-Entering a new career is complicated further because the professional qualifications of performing artists often go unrecognized.
+Due to the rather low wages during an artist’s career, it is often not possible to build up savings for retraining purposes.
+The entry into further professional life is made even more difficult by the often unrecognised professional qualifications of performing artists.

-Here is where SSUDK helps performing artists help themselves.
-With information and advice about changing careers and contributions toward professional retraining, performing artists should have the opportunity to take their creativity and labour in new directions.
+This is where the SSUDK helps people to help themselves.
+With information on changing careers, counselling and contributions to retraining, performing artists are offered the opportunity to channel their creativity and working power in new directions.